Can I Get a Free Cruise Cabin or Other Perks—and What’s Included?

 - Additional free play

 However, hosts can only do this when the math supports it.
-If your ADT does not justify the upgrade, no host can approve it.
+If your ADT does not justify the upgrade, no host can override those thresholds for long.

 What a “Good” Comped Offer Looks Like